Problems with alcohol

 The solution is simple: stop drinking.
 But some people can’t.
 They have lost control of their urge to drink, or you could say that the urge controls them.
 This is when a person needs alcohol rehab.

-When people come to a Narconon drug and alcohol recovery center, they find a long-term residential program where they are going to be able to progress at their own rate, all the way to full recovery.
+When people come to a Narconon drug and alcohol recovery center, they find a residential program where they are going to be able to progress at their own rate, all the way to full recovery.

 They will first go through a holistic withdrawal phase (preceded by a medical detox when needed) during which they will receive around-the-clock nutritional support and one-on-one care for physical symptoms, mental anguish or anxiety.
 Gentle reorientation exercises help every recovering alcohol realize that this is a new phase in life and assist them in making the transition to recovery.